milk-v/milkv.io/docs/duo/application-development/wiringx.md

 You can also use Ubuntu installed in a virtual machine, Ubuntu installed via WSL on Windows, or Ubuntu-based systems using Docker.

-- Install the tools that compile dependencies.
+- Install the tools that compile dependencies
   ```
   sudo apt-get install wget git make
   ```